 - Restart your computer and see if it fixes the black screen with a cursor.

-A conflict of third-party services can cause a black screen with a cursor.
-It is an issue that occurs at any time, and as a result, you may encounter many problems such as this one.
-Performing a clean boot disables all unnecessary services and third-party programs that load at the startup.
-It enables Windows with a minimum of drivers and services.
-Thus, performing a clean boot may fix this issue.
+A conflict involving third-party services can cause a black screen with a cursor.
+This issue can occur at any time, and as a result, you may encounter various problems like this one.
+Performing a clean boot disables all unnecessary services and third-party programs that load at startup.
+This process enables Windows to operate with a minimum number of drivers and services.
+Therefore, performing a clean boot may resolve this issue.

-- To perform a clean boot, open Task Manager by pressing Ctrl + Shift + Esc
+- To perform a clean boot, open the Task Manager by pressing Ctrl + Shift + Esc.

-- A short Windows will appear, click Selective Startup and go to the Services tab
+- A short window will appear; click on Selective Startup and proceed to the Services tab.

-If the issue is still there, try repairing Windows images by running DISM and SFC commands.
-These are the commands used to restore corrupted files such as DLL and system files.
-If you are able to open Task Manager, then run these commands in the terminal by following the below instructions.
+If the issue persists, try repairing Windows images by running DISM and SFC commands.
+These commands are used to restore corrupted files such as DLL and system files.
+If you are able to open Task Manager, then run these commands in the terminal by following the instructions below.

-- A terminal will open, copy and paste the following command in the terminal and wait for the process to finish
+- A terminal will open; please copy and paste the following command into the terminal, and then wait for the process to finish.

 DISM /Online /Cleanup-Image /RestoreHealth sfc /scannow